Call for Proposals: AI Accountability Grants

 The AI Accountability grants are part of our Making Regulation Work programme.
 They will support bold and experimental projects that seek to identify clear opportunities to address the negative impacts of AI systems on people and society in Europe.

-• Who can apply?
-Organisations and coalitions that want to promote social justice by establishing accountability over the use of AI systems in Europe – at either EU, national or local level.
+- Who can apply?
+Organisations and coalitions that want to promote social justice by establishing accountability over the use of AI systems in Europe – at either European, national or local level.
 You do not have to be a technology expert to apply.

 Are you looking for funding for near-term work you are doing on the implementation process of the AI Act?
 You can find more information about our separate call for proposals dedicated specifically to the AI Act Implementation process here.